The AI commerce revolution is here

 ChatGPT Shopping (OpenAI)

-OpenAIβs shopping experience lets users discover products through natural conversation.
-A shopper types βwaterproof hiking boots under $150 with good ankle supportβ and receives curated recommendations with images, prices, and reviews.
-Since early 2026, ChatGPT supports native checkout through the Agentic Commerce Protocol (ACP), powered by Stripe.
-Products that surface here benefit from high purchase intent and minimal comparison friction.
+OpenAI’s shopping experience lets users discover products through natural conversation.
+A shopper types “waterproof hiking boots under $150 with good ankle support” and receives curated recommendations with images, prices, and side-by-side comparisons.
+After pivoting away from in-app Instant Checkout in March 2026, ChatGPT now uses Agentic Storefronts: the AI agent recommends products and redirects buyers to the merchant’s own store for checkout.
+Major retailers integrated via the Agentic Commerce Protocol (ACP) include Target, Sephora, Nordstrom, Lowe’s, Best Buy, Home Depot, and Wayfair.
+Products that surface here benefit from high purchase intent and qualified traffic.

 Google AI Mode (Gemini)

-Googleβs AI Mode integrates directly with the Shopping Graph, a structured product database containing billions of listings.
+Google’s AI Mode integrates directly with the Shopping Graph, now containing 50 billion product listings with 2 billion updated hourly (Google, April 2026).
 When a user asks Gemini a product question, the response draws on schema.org data, merchant feeds, and real-time inventory signals.
 Stores with complete structured data and active Merchant Center feeds get prioritized.
-Google backs the Universal Commerce Protocol (UCP), an open standard designed to let any AI agent transact with any merchant.
+Google backs the Universal Commerce Protocol (UCP), which officially launched on January 12, 2026 - by end of Q1 2026, North American merchants had processed over $15 billion in UCP-mediated transactions.
+Recent enterprise rollouts include Ulta Beauty (April 22, 2026), which now offers agentic commerce inside AI Mode and the Gemini app, and AI Overviews now appear on roughly 14% of shopping queries (Visibility Labs analysis of 20.9M shopping keywords, early 2026).

 Perplexity Shopping